 TNC holds a significant variable interest in AEPSC.
 AEPSC provides certain managerial and professional services to TNC.
 AEP is the sole equity owner of AEPSC.
-The costs of the services are based on a direct charge or on a prorated basis and billed to TNC at AEPSC's cost.
-TNC has not provided financial or other support outside the reimbursement of costs for services rendered.
+The costs of the services are based on a direct charge or on a prorated basis and billed to TNC and other AEP subsidiaries at AEPSC's cost.
+TNC and other AEP subsidiaries have not provided financial or other support outside the reimbursement of costs for services rendered.
 The cost reimbursement nature of AEPSC finances its operations.
-There are no other terms or arrangements between AEPSC and TNC that could require additional financial support from TNC or expose them to losses outside of the normal course of business.
+There are no other terms or arrangements between AEPSC and TNC and other AEP subsidiaries that could require additional financial support from TNC and other AEP subsidiaries or expose them to losses outside of the normal course of business.
 AEPSC and its billings are subject to regulation by the FERC.
-TNC is exposed to losses to the extent it cannot recover the costs of AEPSC through its normal business operations.
+TNC and other AEP subsidiaries are exposed to losses to the extent they cannot recover the costs of AEPSC through their normal business operations.
 TNC is considered to have a significant interest in the variability of AEPSC due to its activity in AEPSC's cost reimbursement structure.
 AEPSC is consolidated by AEP.
 In the event AEPSC would require financing or other support outside the cost reimbursement billings, this financing would be provided by AEP.
-Total billings from AEPSC for the three months ended March 31, 2009 and 2008 were \$7 million and \$9 million, respectively.
-The carrying amount of liabilities associated with AEPSC for the three months ended March 31, 2009 and for the year ended December 31, 2008 were \$2 million and \$4 million, respectively.
+Total billings from AEPSC for the three months ended June 30, 2009 and 2008 were \$8 million in both periods and for the six months ended June 30, 2009 and 2008 were \$15 million and \$17 million, respectively.
+The carrying amount of liabilities associated with AEPSC as of June 30, 2009 and December 31, 2008 were \$3 million and \$4 million, respectively.
 Management estimates the maximum exposure of loss to be equal to the amount of such liability.